dustinlyons/nixos-config/README.md

 ```

 # Making changes
-You can edit your configuration and save the changes.
+With Nix, changes to your system are made by
+- editing your system configuration
+- building it
+- and then switching to the new generation

 ## Build and switch to new generation
 ### On Mac